pdee/pdee/doc/commands-python-mode.rst

 ----------------
 Check a Python file (default current buffer's file).
 Runs COMMAND, a shell command, as if by `compile'.
-See `python-check-command' for the default.
+See `py-check-command' for the default.

 py-flake8-run
 -------------